nodejs/node/doc/guides/adding-new-napi-api.md

-# Contributing a new API to N-API
+# Contributing a new API to Node-API

-N-API is the next-generation ABI-stable API for native modules.
+Node-API is the next-generation ABI-stable API for native modules.
-While improving the API surface is encouraged and welcomed, the following are a set of principles and guidelines to keep in mind while adding a new N-API API.
+While improving the API surface is encouraged and welcomed, the following are a set of principles and guidelines to keep in mind while adding a new Node-API.

-* A new API **must** adhere to N-API API shape and spirit.
+* A new API **must** adhere to Node-API API shape and spirit.
   * **Must** be a C API.
   * **Must** not throw exceptions.
   * **Must** return `napi_status`.